The Density of Fan-Planar Graphs

 No edge crosses $e_1$ between $w$ and $p_2$.
 If $e_2$ is not crossed between $u$ and $p_2$, then $u$ and $w$ are bounding the same cell and we are done.
 Otherwise let $e_3$ be the edge whose crossing with $e_2$ is closest to $u$, and let $p_3$ be the crossing point.
-By fan-planarity $e_3$ and $e_1$ have a common endpoint, and it is not $v$ since $e_3$ does not cross $e_0$ between $p_1$ and $u$.
-So $e_3$ endpoints at $w$ and we have that $e_2$ is not crossed between $u$ and $p_3$.
+By fan-planarity (the absence of configuration~I) $e_3$ and $e_1$ have a common endpoint, and it is not $v$ since $e_3$ does not cross $e_0$ between $p_1$ and $u$.
+(Here we use the absence of configuration~II again.)
+So $e_3$ ends at $w$ and by the absence of configuration~III, $u$ is not surrounded by $e_1,e_2,e_3$.
+By the choice of $e_3$, we have that $e_2$ is not crossed between $u$ and $p_3$.
 Again, if $u$ and $w$ are not on the same cell then some edge crosses $e_3$ between $p_3$ and $w$.
-By fan-planarity any such edge has a common endpoint with $e_2$, and if it would not be $u$ then $e_1$ would be crossed by two independent edges -- a contradiction to the fan-planarity of $G$.
+By fan-planarity (the absence of configuration~I) any such edge $e_4$ has a common endpoint with $e_2$, and if it would not be $u$ then either $e_1$ would be crossed by two independent edges (a configuration~I occurs) or one $v,w$ would be surrounded by $e_2,e_3,e_4$ (a configuration~II or~III occurs) -- a contradiction to the fan-planarity of $G$.
 So all edges crossing $e_3$ between $w$ and $p_3$ are incident to $u$.
 Let $e_4$ be such edge whose crossing with $e_3$ is closest to $w$, and let $p_4$ be the crossing point.
-Let us again refer to Figure~\ref{fig:two-on-cell} for an illustration.
+Again, by absence of configuration~III, $v$ and $w$ are not surrounded by $e_2,e_3,e_4$, cf.\ Figure~\ref{fig:two-on-cell} for an illustration.

 Iterating this procedure until no edge crosses $e_i$ nor $e_{i-1}$ between $p_i$ and $u,w$ we see that $u$ and $w$ lie indeed on the same cell, which concludes the proof. \end{proof}